etendosoftware/docs/docs/user-guide/etendo-copilot/setup.md

 In this tab, you can define the tools to be used by the assistant.

 The user can select any of the options available in the field *Copilot Tool*, as many as necessary but one at the time.

+!!!info
+    To enter new tools, you must do it from the [Copilot Tool window](#copilot-tool-window)

 ### Copilot App Example